cessda/cessda.guidelines.public/docs/platform/PlatformTeamResponsibilities.md

 ## Create DNS records

-Needed for development, staging and production instances.
-See [CESSDA naming conventions]{% link docs/platform/NamingConventions.md %}).
+Needed for development, staging and production instances (see [CESSDA naming conventions]({% link docs/platform/NamingConventions.md %})).

 ## Create/edit Jenkinsfile for each repository